Urchmaney/submane/README.md

 $ bin/rails generate submane:config
 ```

-Finally, we can then set what is the class that subscriptions will be attached to.
+Finally, we can the class that subscriptions will be attached to.
-Assuming for me, "Account" class will hold the subscriptions, then we set is as the following string,
+Assuming "Account" class will hold the subscriptions, then we set is as the following string,
 ```ruby

 Submane.configuration do |config|